 Ferries from Ko Chang (Baan Bang Bao Pier):

-From November to May there are 2 daily Island-Hopper boats starting from Baan Bang Bao (south of Ko Chang) to Ko Mak and back.
-For the exact departure times have a look at the website: Island-Hopper.
+From November to May there are daily boats starting from Baan Bang Bao (south of Ko Chang) to Ko Kham and back.
+As the departure times change quite often please ask on Ko Chang (tickets are available in almost all travel-agencies).

 Click to enlarge this Virtual Reality Panorama (VR) / panorama picture / photograph from Ko Mak (Ko Maak) in Thailand